sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/shopify.rst

       :alt: connection
       :width: 60%

-Once this connection is configured and verified, it will display a '**Successfully Connected**' message, as shown below.
+2. Once this connection is configured and verified, it will display a message '**Successfully Connected**'.